iliasChymas/VsCode-ErrorHopper/README.md

 ## Known Issues

-- Only shows errors and warnings that are currently reported by VS Code diagnostics.
+- Only shows diagnostics that are currently reported by VS Code diagnostics.
-- If no errors or warnings are present, the quick pick will be empty.
+- If no diagnostics are present, the quick pick will be empty.

 ---